ppyrzanowski/concurrent-http-requests-benchmarks/readme.md

 ## TODO

+- Setup flask server on remote server
+- Gunicorn handle signals for communiation
+- Add nginx as reverse proxy
+- -> The Flask server was not optimized

 - Create small blog-post or writeup.
 - Rewrite benchmark script with python for cross platform testing.
 - Rewrite just recipes with python.